Ranch Farsox, Alvaneu Bad

 And by the way…

-The s’nani team around Pascal Schmutz regularly visit the partners and suppliers to know exactly where the products in the s’nani come from and how they are processed.
+The s’nani team visits its partners and suppliers regularly to know exactly where the products in the s’nani come from and how they are produced.